SamuMGH04/Engineering-Notes/CIRCUITS AND SYSTEMS/README.md

 #  🔌 Circuits and Systems

-Welcome to the **Circuit and Systems** section of my digital garden.
+Welcome to the **Circuits and Systems** section of my digital garden.
 This folder contains detailed notes and exercises regarding topics listed below

 ---